 The way we perform domain fronting in PoshC2 is by adding the Host header to the web requests made by the C2 traffic.

-To configure PoshC2 to use Domain Fronting, edit the configuration so that the PayloadCommsHost parameter points at the site being initially connected to by the target, i.e. the Domain Frontable site.
+To configure PoshC2 to use Domain Fronting, when editing the configuration ensure the PayloadCommsHost parameter points at the site being initially connected to by the target, i.e. the Domain Frontable site.
 The DomainFrontHeader parameter should then have the value of the CDN endpoint that will go in the HTTP Host header.
 This value should be the domain name only.

 Note that the host must have .NET v4.0.30319 installed and available to the Implant process.
 If this is not the case, the implant will fall back to a direct connection to the CDN endpoint.